For two (dynamic) libraries to work together they need:

 What breaks ABI?

-• Increasing the size of a parameter even if the symbol is the same: If you added 100 new private variables to a struct then it may end up breaking the ABI.
+- Increasing the size of a parameter even if the symbol is the same: If you added 100 new private variables to a struct then it can end up increasing the size of the type so greatly that it may break the ABI.
 It doesn’t apply to classes because they’re referenced and it’s indirect.

 Would it still be a breaking change if you add a new parameter but gave it a default value?